 We understand that breathing disorders in children can be overwhelming and emotionally taxing.
-There are many different treatment options, and they depend on the cause and severity of disordered breathing.
+There are many different management options, and they depend on the cause and severity of disordered breathing.

-Adenotonsillectomy surgery used to be the standard for treating children with disordered breathing—removing the tonsils and/or adenoids.
+Adenotonsillectomy surgery used to be the standard for managing children with disordered breathing—removing the tonsils and/or adenoids.
 This can open up your child’s airway if enlarged tonsils or adenoids cause the obstruction.
-But this is no longer the standard because we, as doctors, understand that we need to treat the cause.
-This treatment option is situational, and it’ll only work if an obstruction is causing the breathing disturbance.
+But this is no longer the standard because we, as doctors, understand that we need to manage the cause.
+This management option is situational, and it’ll only work if an obstruction is causing the breathing disturbance.

 Takeaway: If enlarged tonsils or adenoids cause your child’s condition, surgery might be a good option.

-Takeaway: CPAP can treat all types and severities of sleep apnea.
+Takeaway: CPAP can manage all types and severities of sleep apnea.